-If you are aware of an animal(s) that has been left behind at a residence, please contact Stockton Animal Services at 209-937-7445.
+If you are aware of an animal(s) that has been left behind at a residence, please contact Stockton Animal Services.
 We will send an Animal Services Officer out to investigate.
 The Officer will attempt to determine if the animal(s) is being cared for by the animal owner or property owner.

 If the Animal Services Officer determines the animal(s) is not being properly cared for, the Officer will issue a 14-day pre-seizure notice, which is required by law.
 Stockton Animal Services will also attempt to contact the property owner.